 The red LED, D6, when lit, shows power is connected to the board.
-If this LED does not light up when power is applied; check for the power at the wall socket, check to make sure you have a good connection at the terminal block, make sure that your power supply is a well-regulated 5 volts, and that it is not plugged into the terminal block backwards.
+If this LED does not light up when power is applied; check for the power at the wall socket, check to make sure you have a good connection at the power jack, and check to make sure you are using the power supply provided in the kit.